Remote Learning at St Paul's Academy

 Google Classroom can be accessed using the link at the top of the school’s Homepage.
 If a student experiences any difficulties with accessing their Google Classroom account, this should be raised with their Form Tutor.

 How remote lessons are organised each day:

-We recommend that students get up in the morning at their usual time, have breakfast and are ready to begin their lessons by 8.55am.
+We recommend that students get up in the morning at their usual time, have breakfast and are ready to attend their online Form Time session at 8.20am and begin their lessons at 8.55am.

 Students should take their usual lunch break between 12.00 and 12.55pm.